fwpushan/SwiftUICodeChallenge/README.md

 - Segue is view presentation technique for Storyboard.
 Here, we implemented a programmatic invocation of storyboard segue.

-- `LogoUIKViewController.swift` rendering is developed programmatically, hence that is presented.
+- `LogoUIKViewController.swift` view rendering/layout segment is developed programmatically without Interface builder or StoryBoard, hence that is presented.

 - `LogoSwiftUIViewController.swift` (a programmatic subclass of `UIHostingController`) is presenting storyboard `Hosting` view-controller object.
 Here, we invoke segue programmatically.

-- For `SwiftUI` view, we created a programmatic modal presentation with `LogoSwiftViewModal.swift` with dismiss action.
+- For `SwiftUI` view, we created a programmatic modal presentation with `LogoSwiftViewModal.swift` with dismiss action (No Interface builder or Storyboard).

 #### UIKit Version